zhiyanliu/nightswatch-builder/demo/app-ota.md

 >>
 >> Skip this step if you have a real one, you can get certificates and credentials in the S3 bucket (the bucket name is provided by output `nightswatch-app-ota-demo-iot.devfilesbucketname` after the stack deployment), and deploy and run Night's Watch - Ranger by yourself.
 >>
->> If you do not have a x64 architecture device (current built-in demo application is x64 arch ELF), you can follow this step to deploy an EC2 instance to act the IoT device easily, Night's Watch - Builder will automatically deploy and configure Ranger for you.
+>> If you do not have a x64 architecture device (current built-in demo application and containerization facility is x64 architecture), you can follow this step to deploy an EC2 instance to act the IoT device easily, Night's Watch - Builder will automatically deploy and configure Ranger for you.

 - `cdk deploy nightswatch-app-ota-demo-dev -c ec2-key-name=<key-pair-name> -c ec2-image-id=<ec2-image-id> -c ec2-setup-script-url-base64=<setup-script-file-URL-base64>`